shehari007/SysPeek-hwinfo-react-electron-app/README.md

 -  Access info about your OS, Hardware, software, and drivers and many more.
 - Monitor CPU, disk, and network usage in real-time. _(in progress..)_
 - View IP, DNS, and network adapters information.
-- Check disk space, health, and file system details.
+- Check disk space and file system details.
+- Show current detected Bluetooth, WiFi, Printers, USB Devices.
 - Deployable on Windows, Linux, macOS